KnowledgeForwardSolutions/CheckDigits.Net/README.md

 .NET SDK 10.0.101
   [Host]     : .NET 10.0.1 (10.0.1, 10.0.125.57005), X64 RyuJIT x86-64-v4
   DefaultJob : .NET 10.0.1 (10.0.1, 10.0.125.57005), X64 RyuJIT x86-64-v4

-Note that the .Net 10.0 benchmarks were run on a newer computer than the .Net 8.0 benchmarks.

 ### TryCalculateCheckDigit/TryCalculateCheckDigits Methods